Vtslove/Crypto-Wallet-Coingreen/README.md

-# 🅒🅖🅦 Coingrig Mobile Wallet
+# 🅒🅖🅦 Coingreen Mobile Wallet
 Next-Generation Digital Wallet.
 A powerful digital wallet for everyone with unique features.

 🪙 Crypto, 🏦 Banking, 📈 Stocks and more.